-Most people applying for a family-sponsored green card from within the United States will apply for a work permit (Form I-765) and travel permit (Form I-131) at the same time.
-In recent years, it has taken U.S. Citizenship and Immigration Services (USCIS) about 3 months (90 days) to process these applications, for both the work permit and travel permit, allowing the applicant to work in the United States and to travel internationally during the subsequent months of waiting for the final green card approval.
+At the same time that most people apply for a family-sponsored green card from within the United States, they will also apply for a work permit (Form I-765) and travel permit (Form I-131).
+In recent years, it has taken U.S. Citizenship and Immigration Services (USCIS) about three months (90 days) to process these applications, for both the work permit and travel permit, allowing the applicant to work in the United States and to travel internationally during the subsequent months of waiting for the final green card approval.

 But these processing times appear to be on the rise.
 The American Immigration Lawyers Association (AILA) recently alerted its members that according to “multiple reports”:

-- Travel permit applications are taking up to 5 months (150 days) to process.
+- Travel permit applications are taking up to five months (150 days) to process.

-For most applicants, the longer of the two processing times will become the bottleneck for both, since USCIS includes both the work authorization and travel authorization in a single physical card (technically called an “Employment Authorization Document,” with “Advance Parole” for international travel).
+For most applicants, the longer of the two processing times will become the bottleneck for both, considering USCIS includes both the work permit and travel permit in a single physical card (officially called an “Employment Authorization Document,” or EAD, with “Advance Parole” for international travel).

-It’s still unclear what is causing these delays, and whether or not they represent a “new normal.”
+It’s still unclear what is causing these delays and whether they represent a “new normal.”
 Based on processing time data from USCIS, waits have been steadily increasing since at least Fiscal Year (FY) 2014:

 USCIS application data, analyzed by Boundless, indicates a significant increase in forms received (and forms stuck in a backlog) over the same period:

-It’s important to note that even individuals with “dual intent” visas like the H-1B and L-1 have recently been publicly advised by immigration attorneys not to travel internationally while their travel permit application is pending as part of a green card application package.
-Apparently USCIS now considers such travel an “abandonment” of the pending travel permit application.
+It’s important to note that even individuals with “dual intent” visas, such as the H-1B and L-1, have been publicly advised by immigration attorneys not to travel internationally while their travel permit application is pending as part of a green card application package.
+Apparently, USCIS now considers such travel an “abandonment” of the pending travel permit application.

 Frequently Asked Questions